molikto/mlang/README.md

 under major renovation.

+* should we design a new value with type annotations?
+    * don't use type directed conversion checking anymore, should lambda be headless?
+    * proper reify without null hacks?
 * finally fix how restriction is implemented ─ I think I know now, except for meta ─ figure it out
 * re-implement hcoms
 * re-implement new glue/unglue
 * implement new up
-* don't use type directed conversion checking anymore, should lambda be headless?

 ---------------